Note: Upgraded Legacy Budgets

 - Search for an existing budget

-If your budget list has no items, you’ll see a piggy bank image with the text “Start your first budget!
+If your budget list has no items, a piggy bank image displays with the text “Start your first budget!
 SAGE Budget helps you glide through the process of preparing accurate budgets that comply with complicated sponsor guidelines.”
 Use the New Budget button below the piggy bank image to create a budget.

 Create a New Budget